Shivashanmukha Rao: Reign

 Venkata Rao was a recipient of the Prince of Wales medal (1876).
-In 1877, was awarded a Kaisar-i-Hind Medal on the occasion of the Delhi Durbar.
+In 1877, he was awarded a Kaisar-i-Hind Medal on the occasion of the Delhi Durbar.

 Personal life

 Shivashanmukha Rao was the oldest surviving son of Venkata Rao through his six wives.
-Shivashanmukha Rao married Rani Sundarabai Ghorpade.
-They had two sons - Vittal Rao and Maloji Rao both of whom predeceased their father.
+He married Rani Sundarabai Ghorpade and they had two sons - Vittal Rao and Maloji Rao, both of whom predeceased their father.

 Death

 Shivashanmukha Rao died at Sandur on 3 May 1878 after a long illness.
 As he did not have sons of his own, Shivashanmukha Rao was succeeded as Raj by his younger brother Ramachandra Vitthala Rao.